AlmondWhite/AlmondWhite/_posts/2019-09-7-blog-updates-for-the-coming-months.markdown

 tags: [ blog news, Halloween]
 ---

-Halloween is fast approaching, and as stated in my previous post I’m already fucking excited.
+Halloween is fast approaching, and as stated in my previous post; I’m already fucking excited.

 I’m never away from my desk or a notepad, so I can’t use the old excuse of spending more time indoors due to the autumn rainfall as a reason I might actually begin consistently posting here again.
 The truth is I’m probably as forgetful as I am lazy and busy.
 However, I do have some plans that may aid me in actually making the most of my little corner of the internet once again.